Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ### GitHub

 ### Microsoft Office Online

 This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-# Data Analytic Methods

-under the headings of (i) sub-topic 1 (cf. 1.1.0), and (ii) sub-topic 2 (cf. 1.1.1)

-## Artificial Intelligence

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Categorization

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Estimation

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Machine Learning

-### Garbage in, likely garbage out

-## Working with Data Structures Object Orientated Programming

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Examples

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Conclusion

-This chapter has outlined the ...

-![A picture containing shape Description automatically generated](./images/thesis/media/image3.png){width="2.6041666666666665in" height="2.6041666666666665in"}

-[]{#_Toc132726758 .anchor}Figure TUS Logo

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.